 The South Coast of Iceland is one of its most popular regions.
 It hosts many of the most famous sites that are accessible from Route 1.

-These sights should be accessible in March, though it may not be possible to take a walk around the Seljalandsfoss waterfall due to icy conditions.
+These sights should be accessible in March, though it may not be possible to take a walk behind Seljalandsfoss Waterfall due to icy conditions.

-You should also be careful if admiring the Reynisdrangar sea stacks from Reynisfjara black sand beach.
-Sadly, sneaker waves along the shore can be very dangerous and even fatal, so please don’t stray too far out into the forceful waters.
-There is a warning light system in place which helps you see which areas of the beach are safe at any time.
+You should also be careful of admiring the Reynisdrangar Sea Stacks from the Reynisfjara Black Sand Beach.
+Sneaker waves along the shore can be very dangerous and even fatal, so please stay at least 100 feet (30 meters) from the shoreline at all times.
+There is a warning light system in place that helps you see which areas of the beach are safe at any time.

-Visiting the Golden Circle in March in Iceland
+Visiting the Golden Circle in Iceland in March

 Iceland’s most popular sightseeing trail is the Golden Circle.
 It's definitely worth including in any visit to Iceland.